abogushcoder/reVision/README.md

-# gateHack - AI-Enhanced EPUB Reader
+# reVision - AI-Enhanced EPUB Reader

 > Revolutionizing the reading experience by transforming books into interactive, AI-enhanced picture books with intelligent summaries and a retro-gaming aesthetic.